beginner-codes/project-ideas/projects/linear-regression.md

 - test.csv

 which will be used to train and test your linear regression model.

+### Recommended Tasks
+- Import the two csv files into a python notebook
+- Check for missing values and outliers
+- Plot the data and check for linearity
+- Build a linear regression model
+- Evaluate it with mean squared error and R^2 coefficient

 ### Recommended Libraries
 For this project, we recommend (and will be using in the solution) the following libraries: